freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-rail-authoring.md

 ## Add Fixtures

 Fixtures are repeated structural elements positioned along the complete spline rather than owned by an individual segment.
-The first available fixture is a **Brace**, a wire ring that surrounds and holds the authored rails together.
+A **Brace** is a wire ring that surrounds and holds the authored rails together.
+A **Cross Wire** is a straight wire joining the first two rails, which are the two bottom rails in the default layouts.

 Click **Add Brace** in the **Fixtures** section, then use **Position** to move it anywhere along the route by absolute spline distance.
 A new brace starts halfway along the spline, and you can add as many independently positioned braces as needed.
 Drag a complete brace panel by its handle to reorder the authored fixture list without changing any fixture's route position.
 The brace automatically encloses the wire cross-section at its position and remains perpendicular to the spline tangent.
 Its preview shows the evaluated brace shape, offset, cutout, and straight-line replacement.